hyperledger-archives/transact/docs/source/sabre_transaction_family.rst

 --------

 A Contract represents the Sabre smart contract.
 It is uniquely identified by its name and version number.
-The contract also contains the expected inputs and outputs used when executing the contract, the public key of the creator, and the compiled wasm code of the contract.
+The contract also contains the expected inputs and outputs (namespaces) used when executing the contract, the public key of the creator, and the compiled wasm code of the contract.

 .. code-block:: protobuf